mamori-tai/aflowey/README.rst

 -------

-Distributed under the terms of the `MIT license`_, *Aflow* is free and open source software.
+Distributed under the terms of the `MIT license`_, *Aflowey* is free and open source software.

 Issues